Redtrust IdP integration with SAML 2.0

 Overview

-In this tutorial, you'll learn how to to integrate Redtrust with an Identity Provider (IdP) using Security Assertion Markup Language (SAML) 2.0 to enable Single Sign-On (SSO).
+In this tutorial, you'll learn how to integrate Redtrust with an Identity Provider (IdP) using Security Assertion Markup Language (SAML) 2.0 to enable Single Sign-On (SSO).
 This tutorial is intended for developers and IT administrators.
 It assumes you have basic knowledge of common IdPs such as Google Workspace or Microsoft Entra ID (formerly know as Azure Active Directory).

 Background

 One way to authenticate users in Redtrust is integrating a SAML 2.0 identity provider (IdP) with Redtrust.
 SAML 2.0 is a widely adopted protocol that facilitates secure communication between an Identity Provider (IdP) and a Service Provider (SP).
-At the core of this process is the SAML assertion—an XML-based document generated by the IdP that contains authentication details and user information, such as attributes and permissions.
+At the core of this process is the SAML assertion, an XML-based document generated by the IdP that contains authentication details and user information, such as attributes and permissions.
 This assertion is securely passed to the SP to validate the user and grant access, ensuring seamless and secure user experiences.
 In this tutorial, you'll configure your software as an SP and establish trust with an IdP to enable SSO.

 Before you start